govardhanpagidi/sql-to-nosql-schema-verifier/readme.md

 ## Verify the Table Row count w.r.t Collection Doc count

 You can see the output matches with sql to no-sql relations.

+There are few important workflows also added int this repo, why don't have a look at them.